Cleverttech/Cleverttech/README.md

 🎓 I’m currently : <br>
 ‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp with due graduation by end month of May/2021.<br>
 ‣  delving deeper into DevOp tools like Docker.<br>
-‣ javaScript Data Structures and Algorithm.<br>
+‣ Problem solving with optimized Data Structures and Algorithm.<br>
 ‣ AWS and open to other cloud programming tools.
  <hr>
 ⚡ Fun facts: I love listening to 🎵 classical music while writing code and Jhene Aiko while relaxing.